-We can not assist students in obtaining a visa.
+We cannot assist students in obtaining a visa.
 All visas must be obtained from an American embassy or consulate.
-For more information refer to Department of State Website.
-For embassy and consulate locations, refer to http://www.usembassy.gov/
+For more information refer to the U.S. Department of State website.
+For embassy and consulate locations, refer to www.usembassy.gov.

-Payments - All payments for the programs can be made by credit card or bank transfers.
-Please note that a $20 charge will be added for all bank transfers.
+Payments – All payments for the programs can be made by credit card online or over the phone.

 Language – All classes are taught in English.
 All textbooks are in English and all exams are giving in English.
 The College does not provide ESL training.

-Communication with Master Teacher – Master Teachers who are assigned to international students all have the ability to communicate with the student using Skype or Windows Live Messenger.
+Communication with Master Teacher – Master Teachers who are assigned to international students all have the ability to communicate with the student using Skype or similar technologies.

 Distance Learning – Learn more about Ayurveda Training in the Distance Learning Program.